Verg-Avesta/CounTR/README.md

 ### CounTR Inference

-Please modify your work directory and dataset directory in the following files.
+Please modify your work directory and dataset directory in the following test files.

 |  Task   | model file | test file |
 |  ----  | ----  | ----  |